Back to Articles Main Page | NLP Plus Home Page

 Weapons: Extreme emotional outbursts to intimidate others.
 May become physically violent.

 8. Paranoid Personality DisorderExtreme distrust of others, believes others are out to get them, sees hidden and inappropriate meanings.
 Incapable of forgiving others and can hold a grudge forever.
-Extremely high survival instinct.
-Submissive.
+High survival instinct.

 Motivation: safety